sahilahammad11-bot/Internship_Projects_kp/README.md

 # 🎮 Internship Projects – Python Mini Games

-Welcome to *SK Sahil’s Python Game Collection!*
+Welcome to *SK Sahil Python Game Collection!*
 This repository contains three fun and educational games built using *Python* and *Pygame, designed for **beginner programmers* and *internship learners* to explore logic, loops, and creativity in coding.

 ---